SvanBoxel/visibility-sensor-react-native/README.md

 # React Native visibility sensor component
-React Native component that helps with determining whether a component is in the viewport.
+React Native component that helps with determining whether a component is visible to the user.

 Inspired by [react-native-inviewport](https://github.com/yamill/react-native-inviewport) and [react-visibility-sensor](https://github.com/joshwnj/react-visibility-sensor).